 Therapists must have some knowledge of obligatory relational bonds.
 In Middle Eastern countries and Asian societies, parents and elders come first; deference and devotion to parents is a strong, long-enduring attachment.
-This also occurs in other societies.
-The following is an example of an OCD wife who went to Israel for the first time to visit her husband's parents.
+This also example of an OCD wife who went to Israel for the first time to visit her husband's parents.
 It was her birthday weekend: "When we arrived, I found out that it was also my husband's parent's anniversary.
 When I confronted my husband and asked why he made such a fuss over his parents and ignored me, he said that parents come first.
 The narcissist may have responded that his parents are "special" and are entitled to be honored, whereas the OCD may have responded, "loyalty to parents trumped the wife's feelings.